pghpython/website/content/pages/code-of-conduct.md

 - Expulsion from the community environment
 - Expulsion from the community itself

-###Weapons Policy
+### Weapons Policy

 No weapons are allowed within the community environment, including but not limited to explosives (including fireworks), guns, and large knives such as those used for hunting or display, as well as any other item used for the purpose of causing injury or harm to others.
 Anyone seen in possession of one of these items will be asked to leave immediately, and will only be allowed to return without the weapon.

 Members are further expected to comply with all state and local laws on this matter.

-###Scope
+### Scope

 All community members are subject to the **Code of Conduct**.
 This includes community organizers, members, and visitors.
 Guest presenters are also subject to this code of conduct.

-###Contact Information
+### Contact Information

 If you believe someone is violating the code of conduct within the community environment or have other concerns, please contact a community organizer/moderator immediately.

-####PYPGH Incident Report Contact
+#### PyPGH Incident Report Contact

 Email: report_pypgh@pypgh.com

-####PYPGH General Contact
+#### PyPGH General Contact

 Email: contact_pypgh@pypgh.com

 Community members will be happy to help other members and visitors contact local law enforcement, provide escort, or otherwise assist another member to feel safe.